Robert of Auvergne

 Robert of Auvergne, also called Robert de la Tour (died 7 January 1234), was a French nobleman, prelate and poet from the Auvergne.
 He served as bishop of Clermont from 1195 until 1227 and thereafter as archbishop of Lyon until his death.
 He was also a troubadour, composing poetry in Occitan.

 Robert was involved in several feudal conflicts between 1195 and 1211.
 Twice imprisoned (1199, 1207) and accused of murder and rapine, his disputes with family and vassals drew intervention from both king and pope.
 He emerged victorious and in control of the city of Clermont itself.
 He also added lands and castles to his diocese and took part in the Albigensian Crusade (1209).
 After his election as archbishop, he was imprisoned a third time for interfering with the marriage politics of the count of Champagne, but was soon liberated by his friends.
 He was less successful in Lyon, where his pontificate is marked by disputes with the rising merchant class.
 His health declined in his final two years.

 Robert's known literary career fell between 1195 and 1212.
 He is describes as lo Vesques de Clarmon ('the bishop of Clermont') in the songbooks.
 Little of his poetry survives and all that does concerns disagreements with his cousin, Dalfi d'Alvernhe.
 Dalfi states that the bishop had a lady lover and the bishop hints at Dalfi's sexual inadequacy, but it is difficult to know what reality lies behind their joking exchange.

 Family and early life

 Robert was born into the highest nobility of France.
 He was a younger son of Count Robert IV of Auvergne and Matilda, daughter of Duke Odo II of Burgundy.
-His elder brothers were Counts William X and Guy II.
+His elder brothers were Counts William IX and Guy II.
 He was a cousin of the troubadour Dalfi d'Alvernhe, a first cousin of Duke Odo III of Burgundy and a first cousin once removed of King Philip II of France (through the latter's grandmother, Matilda of Carinthia).
 He was also related to the counts of Forez and thus to Archbishop Renaud of Lyon.

 Prior to his election as bishop, Robert was the dean of the chapter of the cathedral of Autun.
 Autun lay within the ecclesiastical province of Lyon.